reh3376/plc-gbt/plc-gbt-stack/ui/nextjs/src/components/workflow/node-modal.md

 - **neo4j-connector**: Cypher queries, graph patterns
 - **qdrant-connector**: Vector search parameters
 - **historian-connector**: Tag configuration, time range
+- **MQTT 5 Client**: Any MQTT CLient that can connect to a broker and subscribe to topics
+- **MQTT 5 Broker**:  MQTT Broker that can publish data from the plc-gbt application

 ### 7. 🔄 Data Processing Nodes
 - **csv-dataset-creator**: Schema, validation rules